osyed/bitcoin-exercise-template/README.md

 git pull
 ```

-Once you have pulled the tests, run them with:
+Once you have pulled the tests, switch back to your project root and run them with:

 `npm test`